 - Build It

-The registration fee is $51.50 for the first Scout and $50 for each additional Scout.
+The registration fee is $61.50 for the first Scout and $60 for each additional Scout.
 The registration fee includes a t-shirt, patch and program supplies.
-A registered parent/guardian must be onsite at all times when tot-lots, siblings and Tigers are at camp.
+All youth entering 1st grade through age 18 must be registered with the Boy Scouts of America.
+A registered parent/guardian must be onsite at all times when tot-lots (ages 3-5) and Tigers (going into 1st grader) are at camp.

 Have carpool contacts (must have at least one) before beginning the registration process.
 It is very important to complete the entire process (through payment).
 All incomplete registrations are deleted every evening at midnight.